mims-harvard/SHEPHERD/README.md

         --run_type disease_characterization \
         --saved_node_embeddings_path checkpoints/<BEST_PRETRAIN_CHECKPOINT>.ckpt
 ```

+An example bash script is provided in `shepherd/run_disease_characterization.sh`.

 To see and/or modify the default hyperparameters, please see the `get_train_hparams()` function in `shepherd/hparams.py`.